hpc2n/gpu-course/hands-ons/2.intermediate/1.shared/README.md

     Compile and test your modified program.

- 6. Modify the `partial_sum_kernel` such that each thread block computes just one partial sum. i'th thread block should store it's partial sum to `y[i]`.
+ 6. Modify the `partial_sum_kernel` such that each thread block computes just a single partial sum.
+In the end, the `i`'th thread block should store it's partial sum to `y[i]`.

     Modify the `main` function such that the length of the vector `y` (`m`) is the same as the number of thread block in first CUDA kernel.
     Compile and test your modified program.

-    Hint: Combine `partial_sum_kernel` and `final_sum_kernel` into a single kernel.
+    Hint: Combine `partial_sum_kernel` and `final_sum_kernel` into a single kernel that is called twice: Once to compute `m` partial sums and once to sum the `m` partial sums together.